|Title:||Sports Information Director|

 In addition to his college athletic communications industry experience, Medeiros worked in print media for several different news outlets including The Boston Globe as a sports correspondent from 2007-09.
 He exercised his play-by-play and color commentary experience throughout his time serving as Director of Media Relations and Broadcasting for the Keene Swamp Bats, a New England Collegiate Baseball League (NECBL) summer team out of New Hampshire.
 He has also worked as a statistician at several NCAA Division I institutions such as Boston College, Boston University, and Providence College, as well as the Cape Cod Baseball League (CCBL), and Major League Lacrosse (MLL).

 Medeiros is an active member of ECAC-SIDA and CoSIDA.
 He also serves on the CoSIDA Continuing Education and Young Professionals committees and previously served on the New Media Committee and the CoSIDA Academic All-America® committees.
-In addition to his commitee work, Medeiros is currently the interim D3SIDA 2nd Vice President and also holds the position of D3SIDA Region 1 Representative (Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, Rhode Island, Vermont).
+In addition to his committee work, Medeiros is currently the interim D3SIDA 2nd Vice President, holds the position of D3SIDA Region 1 Representative (Connecticut, Delaware, District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, Rhode Island, Vermont), is a member of the College Division Management Advisory Committee (CDMAC) and is a member of the Endicott Athletics Hall of Fame Committee.
+Lastly, Medeiros is a member of the editorial board for Endicott's Soundings Magazine.